 6 questions you might be asked at your next interview

-Written by Jonathan Meyrick over 1 year ago.
+Written by Jonathan Meyrick almost 2 years ago.

 Let’s talk about interviews.
 For many people they’re the single hardest part of job seeking, and you might even have found yourself wishing your interviewer could just reach into your mind and pluck out all the good stuff you have to offer to save you from having to try to put it into words.
 Unfortunately we’re some way off such innovations in the recruitment industry, and interviews are likely to be around for a while yet.